To Be Written on Hearts

 The Lord told Moses, “Go and tell the people: ‘You saw how much I care about you and what I did to the Egyptians.
 It was as if I brought you to myself on eagle's wings.
 Now, if you will listen to Me and obey Me, and keep your Covenant with Me, you will be my special people among all the nations of the earth, a kingdom of priests, a holy nation.’”

 Moses was eager to tell the people this endearing message of love from the Lord.
-He could barely contain his excitement as he climbed carefully down mountain so he would not slip on the steep slopes.
+He could barely contain his excitement as he climbed carefully down the mountain so he would not slip on the steep slopes.
 Reaching the camp, he urgently called together all the elders, the leaders of the people, and told them all about the Covenant the Lord wanted to make with them.

-Moses urgently called together all the elders and the leaders of the people and told them all about the Covenant the Lord wanted to make with them When the elders heard the Lord's message, they really wanted to be the special people of the Lord and they responded as one: “We agree and we'll definitely do as the Lord wants us to do!”
+When the elders heard the Lord's message, they really wanted to be the special people of the Lord and they responded as one: “We agree and we'll definitely do as the Lord wants us to do!”

 Moses went up Mount Sinai again and told the Lord what the people had said.
 Pleased, the Lord said, “I am coming to visit my people in a dark cloud and to speak with you from the cloud so that they can hear my voice when I talk with you.
 Then they will always believe you.
 Now you must go down again and tell the people to cleanse themselves tomorrow.
 They must take a bath and wash their clothes, because the day after tomorrow, I will come down Mount Sinai before their very eyes.
 But they must stay away from the mountain and only come up to the foot of it when they hear the trumpet sound.
 Otherwise, if they come too close, they will die, even the animals.”